matthew-pm/pmdt-practical/README.md

 #### Other Requirements
+You can use Adobe XD or Figma to design variant B. If you use Figma, include a link to your design file within this project repo.

-You should incldue any ideations (i.e., iterations).
+You should include any ideations or iterations.
 For example, if you created low-fidelity wireframes like sketches, include those too!

 ### Deliverables
-- Design Document: this can be an XD file, or a shared Figma file.
+- Design Document (XD or Figma).
 It should include:
-  - Final comp of Variant B
+  - Final comps of Variant B
-  - Prototype of Variant B
   - Any non-final versions or iterations you want to share
 - Your answers to the questions in [`pmdt-ux/questions.md`](./pmdt-ux/questions.md)